 Establishing a good bedtime routine teaches your baby to accept sleep as the final component of the routine.
 It is also a great way for other family members, such as dads, grandparents or older siblings, to have bonding time with your baby.

-But, a bedtime routine won't, in itself, always lead to your baby settling or sleeping better; there are many other factors to line up as well, such as total amount of day sleep, timings of naps, calorie intake during the day, nap hours after 3PM, over tiredness, under tiredness...
-It can seem quite tricky to get right!
-Which is why the very first place you can start setting up these great habits is with our baby and toddler Sleep Programs - these give you all the tools you need to get your baby's sleep on track.
+A bedtime routine won't, in itself, always lead to your baby settling or sleeping better.
+There are many other factors to line up as well, such as total amount of day sleep, timings of naps, calorie intake during the day, nap hours after 3PM, over tiredness, under tiredness... it can be quite tricky to get right!